kuijjerlab/PySNAIL/README.md

 $ cd Caiman
 $ pip install -e .
 ```
-To reproduce analysis in the manuscript:
+To reproduce the analysis we provide in the manuscript:
 ```bash
 $ conda activate caiman
 $ conda config --add channels bokeh